jfhbrook/node-ecstatic/CONTRIBUTING.md

 requests.
 For instance: A pull request should generally only update dependencies when doing so is required to add the feature or fix the bug.
 This feature can, of course, consist of updating dependencies.
-2. I prefer maintaining the changelog myself. :)
+2. I prefer maintaining the changelog and package.json version myself.
+This is because I try to make a single commit for a tagged release contain all changelog additions and the version bump, and this breaks down when there are interstitial commits making updates to either.
 3. In case you were wondering about dependencies, you may find this helpful:
 [![dependencies status](https://david-dm.org/jfhbrook/node-ecstatic.svg)](https://david-dm.org/jfhbrook/node-ecstatic)